RSS parsing with batteries included

 superss ====== RSS parsing with batteries included

-Another problem with RSS parsing is that feeds sometimes only include a summary of the article. superss can also extract the article’s full text from the page itself using tk-name-of-article-extractor and then intelligently merging this data with the data from the feed.
+Another problem with RSS parsing is that feeds sometimes only include a summary of the article. superss can also extract the article’s full text from the page itself with particle and merge this data with the data from the RSS feed.

 pip install superss